Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Introduction

 \subsection{Outline of the paper}

 The outline of the paper is as follows: In Section \ref{section2}, we review various no-go theorems to appreciate the no-/yes-go results in the paper.
 In Section \ref{section3}, we briefly recall the light-front approach to massless higher-spin interactions through the study of the light-cone constraints.
 In Section \ref{section4}, we focus on the quartic constraint, highlighting some of its features and explaining our strategy for studying it.
 We describe the two main methods employed to study the system of PDEs arising from it.
 In Section \ref{section5}, we solve the quartic constraint for lower-derivative quartic vertices, recovering known results such as the existence of Yang–Mills and gravity vertices.
 We compute the four-point amplitudes by summing exchange contributions and quartic contact terms.
 In Section \ref{section6}, we extend the analysis to higher-derivative quartic vertices.
 We conjecture the complete set of quartic vertices that solve the light-cone quartic constraints.
 We use them to find all unitary local higher-spin theories in flat space and identify new families of local quasi-chiral higher-spin theories.
 In Section \ref{section7}, we find all local higher-spin four-point amplitudes.
 In Section \ref{section8}, we discuss the possibility of quartic vertices with exchange-type non-localities.
-We propose a local (at the amplitude level) higher-spin theory in flat space.
 Finally, in Section \ref{section8}, we summarise our conclusions and comment on possible future directions.

 We also include six appendices.
 In Appendix \ref{AppendixA}, we explain how unitarity and parity are implemented in the light-cone formalism and, in particular, how they act on the quartic densities.
 In Appendix \ref{AppendixB}, we collect some useful formulas and relations.
 In Appendix \ref{AppendixC}, we comment on the quartic constraint in the presence of a cubic scalar vertex.
 Appendix \ref{AppendixD} collects some explicit solutions for quartic vertices.
 Appendix \ref{AppendixE} contains a review of the on-shell relation between the light-cone and spinor-helicity formalisms.
 Appendix \ref{AppendixF} collects some of the tables we used to conjecture the complete set of quartic vertices that solve the light-cone quartic constraints.